 The popularity of the Siberian husky dog breed has been rising steadily in recent years.
 As the authority on U.S. dog breeds, the American Kennel Club compiles an annual list chronicling the most-owned dogs in the United States.

-Siberian Huskies have risen from 16th in 2012 to currently sit at number 12 on the list compiled for 2017.
+Siberian Huskies have risen from 16th in 2012 to currently sit at number 12 on the list at the time of writing.

 Siberian Huskies in Pop Culture

-Huskies appear in several animated TV shows, while animated movie Balto was released in 1995, loosely portraying the events of the 1925 serum run in Alaska.
-A Siberian husky was also used as a recurring canine character on the live action zombie show Z Nation.
+Huskies appear in several animated TV shows, while the animated movie Balto was released in 1995, loosely portraying the events of the 1925 serum run in Alaska.
+A Siberian husky was also used as a recurring canine character on the live-action zombie show Z Nation.

 Based on real-life events, the movie follows a research trip in Antarctica.
 When the scientists are forced to abandon their base suddenly due to extreme weather conditions, their sled dogs are left behind to wait for the next extraction – surviving for five months in the freezing wild until a rescue mission arrives.